📊 FD vs SIP Investment Calculator

 This is why long-term investors often prefer SIP for wealth creation.

-Understanding: FD Vs SIP — What Is it?
+Understanding: FD Vs SIP — What Is It?

 The choice between a Fixed Deposit (FD) and a Systematic Investment Plan (SIP) depends mainly on three things: your goal, how much risk you can handle, and how long you want to invest.
+In simple terms, FD gives safety and a fixed return.
+SIP gives growth, but returns can change because it depends on the stock market.

 - FD = capital protection and predictable income